smolgumball/bb-vue/README.md

 * An example `CommandPalette` component which creates async NetScript commands to be run by the `Orchestrator` and reports on their status
 * All UI components are now imported from their own files!
 Almost like Vue SFCs, but decidedly more punk
 * The beginnings of a central dashboard (something of an example of what can be done with the library thus far)

-## Troubleshooting

-* Please create a GitHub issue if you run into any snags with installation or use, or reach out to me on [the BitBurner discord](https://discord.gg/XKEGvHqVr3).